rdnetto/YCM-Generator/README.md

 It is reasonably fast, taking ~10 seconds to generate a configuration file for the Linux kernel.

+## Status
+This plugin is in maintenance mode.
+I am happy to merge PRs and triage bug reports, but am not actively working on it.

 ## Installation
 Add ```NeoBundle 'rdnetto/YCM-Generator'``` to your vimrc (or the equivalent for your plugin manager).